 Little Terns return to the Long Nanny

-The Long Nanny Tern site is located between the villages of Beadnell and Low Newton.
-It is a nationally important breeding site and 2018 marks 41 years since the National Trust began working to protect the site and the birds that breed there.
+The Long Nanny shorebird site is located between the villages of Beadnell and Low Newton.
+It is a nationally important breeding site and 2019 marks 42 years since the National Trust began working to protect the site and the birds that breed there.

 For nine months of the year, the site blends into the vast stretch of unspoilt beach that is Beadnell Bay.
 As May arrives it all changes as thousands of birds arrive on site for the start of the three month breeding season.
 It becomes a temporary home for three species of ground nesting bird: the Little Tern (Sternula albifrons), Arctic tern (Sterna paradisaea) and Ringed plover (Charadrius hiaticula).